-What to expect when you take your real theory test at a DSA test centre
+What to expect when you take your real theory test at a DVSA test centre

-This page contains a general overview of the DSA test centre procedures.
+This page contains a general overview of the DVSA test centre procedures.

-The DSA theory test is made up of two parts; the multiple choice part and the hazard
+The DVSA theory test is made up of two parts; the multiple choice part and the hazard

 perception part.
 You need to pass both parts to pass the theory test.
 Once you have